 Best for:

 - Developers who want AI speed without giving up code review.
+Diff-based review flows help you inspect proposed changes before accepting them, so you maintain control over what ships.

-Pricing: Free plan available.
+Free plan available.
 Paid tier starts at $20/month per user.

-Compare to: GitHub Copilot, Replit, Bolt
+Compare to:

 3. Replit: Best for AI code generation with instant cloud hosting

 Replit’s AI Agent can generate full apps from a prompt, wiring up files, dependencies, and server configuration automatically.
+The in-browser editor includes a terminal and debugging tools for troubleshooting or installing packages manually.
 You’re still working with code, so how much you can edit depends on your technical background.
-The in-browser editor includes a terminal and debugging tools for troubleshooting or installing packages manually.

 Best for:

 - Developers who want a fast path from prompt to deployed prototype.
+Hosting is included, so you can share a live URL immediately after generating your app.

 - Teams that want AI generation and hosting in one place.
+The integrated environment eliminates the need to configure separate deployment infrastructure for early-stage projects.

-Compare to: Cursor, Vercel, Bolt
+Compare to:

 Best for:

-- Front-end developers committed to React or Next.js.
+- Front-end developers committed to React or Next.js. v0 generates components that fit directly into your existing project structure and tooling.

 - Teams that want AI-drafted UI they can own and extend in code.
+The generated components are standard React code you can modify, version, and maintain like any other part of your codebase.

-Compare to: Bolt, Lovable, Cursor
+Compare to:

 5. Retool: Best for AI-assisted internal tools with editable data components